 If you want a graphic example of how athletic Johnson is, switch on 2020 Georgia vs. Alabama and watch him go to work against Evan Neal.
 The Alabama offensive tackle is as athletic as they come in this NFL Draft class.
 Johnson had multiple winning reps where he dipped, exploded around, and then ducked under the blocking attempts of the Crimson Tide tackle.

 The Florida State defensive end also possesses a tidy arsenal of pass-rush moves.
-He showcased spin, swipe, swim moves, and a potent bull rush in the games studied.
-Johnson also has the length to ensure he can be disruptive at the point of attack in multiple ways.
+He showcased spin, swipe, and swim moves, as well as a potent bull rush in the games studied.
+With an official 34″ arm measurement, Johnson also has the length to ensure he can be disruptive at the point of attack in multiple ways.

 Areas for improvement

 Following his exceptional season for Florida State and an almost better pre-draft process, Johnson has asserted himself as a top-10 prospect in this 2022 NFL Draft class.
 At present, he’s the sixth overall player and second-ranked EDGE on the Pro Football Network Top 300 Big Board.
 However, there are minor areas for improvement in his game.